• Art Magazine

 Until September, the artists will be exploring the question of the significance of urban spaces in the age of social networks, traveling across Munich's city center, over bridges and fountains, and in parks and squares.

-Our plinth was allowed to be the first; from March onwards, the artists Li Li Ren and Stephen Hall the “4th Plinth Munich” and will place changing works of art on it.
+Our plinth was chosen to be the first.
+Starting in March, the artists Li Li Ren and Stephen Hall of the “4th Plinth Munich” and will place changing artworks on it.

 Locations of the art project